-If a MTL646 fails after it has been functioning correctly, the table shown in section 8.1 may help to identify the cause of the failure.
+If a MTL647 fails after it has been functioning correctly, the table shown in section 8.1 may help to identify the cause of the failure.

-If this procedure does not reveal the cause of the fault, please contact MTL or our local agent.
+If this procedure does not reveal the cause of the fault, it is recommended that the instrument is replaced.